George713/sveltekit-ripped-app/README.md

 ## Working with prisma

-- To setup new db from scratch, run `npx prisma migrate dev --name init`
+- To migrate db from schema to current, run `npx prisma migrate dev --name ~MIGRATIONNAME~`